-- o Create electronic Statement of Organization form which can be submitted electronically to SBE. - Provide for the electronic submission of all campaign finance documents/forms for candidates for House of Delegates, State Senate, and Statewide office - $\circ \ \ \text{Providing established electronic databases for committees available for them when they register with \ \text{SBE}$ - o Use website to specifically acknowledge committees who have filed electronically for the filing period o Campaign finance disclosure electronic filing rate
+- o Create electronic Statement of Organization form which can be submitted electronically to SBE. - Provide for the electronic submission of all campaign finance documents/forms for candidates for House of Delegates, State Senate, and Statewide office - o Providing established electronic databases for committees available for them when they register with SBE - o Use website to specifically acknowledge committees who have filed electronically for the filing period o Campaign finance disclosure electronic filing rate

-Measure Class: Other Measure Type: Outcome Measure Frequency: Semi-Annual Preferred Trend: Up
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

-Measure Baseline Value: 45 Date: 6/30/2005 Measure Baseline Description: In fiscal 2005, 45% of registered committees who file with SBE file their reports electronically
+Measure Baseline Description: In fiscal 2005, 45% of registered committees who file with SBE file their reports electronically

-Measure Target Description: By end of 2009, increase electronic filing rate to 80%.
-By end of 2010 increase electronic filing rate to 85%.
+Measure Target Description: By end of 2011, increase electronic filing rate to 80%.
+By end of 2012 increase electronic filing rate to 85%.

-Data Source and Calculation: Number of candidates and committes filing disclosure reports electronically as a percentage of the total number of candidates and committee filings during the period.
+Data Source and Calculation: Candidates and committees file campaign finance disclosure reports with the State Board of Elections either electronically or on paper.
+The electronic filing rate will be determined by the number of candidates and committee filing disclosure reports electronically as a percentage of the total number of candidates and committee filings on paper and electronically during the period.
 The source of this data is the agency's campaign finance manager database application used to collect and publish campaign finance disclosure reports filed with SBE.